openvinotoolkit/openvino/src/plugins/auto/docs/integration.md

 | cumulative_throughput | AUTO:\<HW>     |
 | cumulative_throughput | AUTO:\<HW>,CPU |

-### Test multiple devices running simultaneously
+### Test Multiple Devices Running Simultaneously
-For example, there may be 2 GPUs on the same system, with devivce names as GPU.0 and GPU.1.
+For example, there may be two GPUs on the same system, with device names GPU.0 and GPU.1.

-It is required for HW plugin to guarrantee multiple devices can be run in different threads simultaneously.
-It is recommended for HW plugin to test with CPU plugin, i.e., running CPU plugin and HW plugin in different threads simultaneously.
+The HW plugin must guarantee simultaneous execution of multiple devices in different threads.
+It is recommended to test the HW plugin with the CPU plugin by running the plugins in different threads simultaneously.